-Selling a solar PV system is not always easy.
-Prospective solar customers have concerns about everything from ROI and how to finance it to how it will affect the aesthetics of their house.
+Despite a flourishing market, selling solar isn’t always easy.
+Prospective solar customers have concerns about everything from ROI and how to finance their system, to how it will affect the aesthetics of their house.
 And they’ll likely want to know what having a PV system will do to the value of their home — now and in the future if they want to sell.

 The more specific you and your sales team can be about the benefits of installing solar, the better.
-A number of studies provide compelling data about how solar increases home value.
-This information can go a long way towards helping a prospect feel confident making the leap.
+And research continues to produce compelling data about how solar can increase the value of a home.
+This information can go a long way towards helping a prospect feel confident about making the leap.

 Lawrence Berkeley National Laboratory (LBNL) conducted a report that definitively showed that homes with solar sold for more than houses without it.
 The 2015 study, Selling Into the Sun: Price Premium Analysis of a Multi-state Dataset Of Solar Homes, analyzed 22,000 home sales in 8 states, 4,000 of which included PV systems, from 2002 to 2013.

 The study found that each watt of solar added an average of $4 to the home’s value in California and an average of $3 per watt elsewhere.
 This amounted to an average increase to the home’s selling price of $20,000 in California ($4 x 5,000W for the average system size) and $15,000 outside California ($3 x 5,000W).

 While that study is extensive in both timeframe and number of properties, it’s also seven years old.
 To say the housing market has changed since then would be an understatement, and savvy customers are going to want more recent data.

 A Zillow study from 2019 shows that even with all the ups and downs of the housing market, buyers will still pay a premium for houses with solar.
 Controlling for factors like size, location, number of bedrooms and bathrooms, and age, homes with solar sold for an average of 4.1% more than those without.

 For the rest of this blog, we’ll use data from both studies.